-Community Memorial Hospital and St. Joseph's Hospital Leadership
+President, Community Hospital Division; and President, St. Joseph's Hospital

 Prior to Catholic Medical Center he was chief operating officer of Memorial Hospital of Salem County, N.J., part of the for-profit health system of Community Health Systems.
 Ericson has a master’s of business administration from Widener University in Chester, Penn., and his bachelor’s in economics from Rutgers University, Camden, N.J.
 He is a fellow in the American College of Healthcare Executives and a veteran of the United States Air Force, Medical Service Corps.